 Related: 5 Signs Your Digital Transformation Problem Is Really a Content Problem

-Bringing artificial intelligence into an end-to-end content approach is exactly why we like Pfizer’s recent example, described as transforming the content supply chain.
+Bringing artificial intelligence into an end-to-end content approach is exactly why we like Pfizer’s recent example, described at Adobe Summit as transforming the content supply chain.
 Their innovation wasn’t simply about using generative AI to create more assets or to create them faster.
 Their innovation used AI in production, measurement, and delivery to accelerate bringing products to market.
 And we think every organization would do well to take Pfizer’s cue about the importance of content.
 When the new approach launched, Pfizer said this:

 Content is at the heart of this transformation.